TwilioDevEd/eta-notifications-flask/README.md

    python manage.py dbseed
    ```

 1. Expose your application to the wider internet using ngrok.
-You can look
+You can click
    [here](#expose-the-application-to-the-wider-internet) for more details.
 This step
-   is important, as the application won't work as expected if you run it through
+   is important because the application won't work as expected if you run it through
    localhost.

    ```bash